Thirumbi Paar (1953 film): Production

 Thirumbi Paar was produced and directed by T. R. Sundaram.
-M. Karunanidhi, the story and dialog writer, was then a prominent member of the Dravida Munnetra Kazhagam (DMK).
+M. Karunanidhi, the screenwriter, was then a prominent member of the Dravida Munnetra Kazhagam (DMK).
 The story of the film was inspired from the story of Ahalya.
-Music for the film was composed by G. Ramanathan.
-Karunanidhi's witty dialogues were mainly targeted at Indian National Congress, the ruling party.
-Ganesan, who made his debut through Parasakthi played "anti-hero" roles in most of the films during this period.
+Sivaji Ganesan, who made his debut through Parasakthi (1952) played antihero roles in most of the films during this period.
 He continued to act in such roles in films such as Rangoon Radha and Andha Naal, both in 1954.
 Thirumbi Paar was one of the earliest films written by M. Karunanidhi who belonged to the DMK.
-Apparently, the film's dialogues were known to be a political satire on Indian National Congress, the ruling party then.
+The film's dialogues were perceived as a political satire on Indian National Congress, the ruling party then.